 WORLD-CLASS PANCREATIC ONCOLOGY IN A COMMUNITY SETTING

 The TGH Pancreatic Oncology Program offers comprehensive and integrative care from therapeutic endoscopists, pancreatobiliary surgeons, medical oncologists, radiation oncologists, dieticians, psychologists and other specialists.
 Working together, our experts craft well-rounded and personalized treatment plans for each patient’s specific diagnosis, no matter the severity.
 Our multidisciplinary approach is one reason why many patients with complex or late-stage cancers turn to TGH.
-Furthermore, U.S. News & World Report recognized TGH as one of America's Best Hospitals for Gastroenterology & GI Surgery and as a High Performing Hospital for Cancer in 2020-2021.
+Tampa General Hospital has earned “high performing” designation for cancer care by U.S. News & World Report for 2022-23, meaning we are ranked among the top 10% of U.S. hospitals.
+Additionally, Tampa General Hospital has been ranked in the top 50 in the nation for Gastroenterology & GI Surgery.

 OUR ADVANCED TREATMENT APPROACH